 The treatment medication takes weeks to build up in your system (like 8 weeks) - so its a long slow process.
 I had to adjust my expectation of finding a cure and accept that this takes time.
 We only added drugs / changed dosage progressively.

 Worst experience so far - UCTD and long haul travel

-I was apprehensive about a recent holiday to the other side of the world - what will my body do with 24 hours flying, what would jet lag be like, how will my disease cope with 13 hour timezone change.
+I was apprehensive about a recent holiday to the other side of the world.
+What will my body do while flying for 24 hours?
+How painful will my jet lag be?
+How will my disease cope with 13 hour timezone change?

 But the flight back was worse - we stopped for 12 hours in a 4 star hotel and I remember lying on the bed just wishing I had anything else to take for pain.
 But not able to sleep.
 If you’re reading this and about to travel - take all the medications you need on the plane and extra.

 What’s my medication routine today